jcrosasb/sensor_streaming/README.md

 Each of these notebooks has the solutions for Exercise 1 found in https://docs.google.com/document/d/1xdPnT4kceF9VKYDTvORRGx-TC3JAJAi0/edit

-For # Exercise 2 #, the directory "scripts" has the following files:
+For Exercise 2, the directory "scripts" has the following files:
 1. consumer.py
 2. producer.py
 3. input.ini

+To run it, please do:
+> docker-compose up -d

+After this, you may open the browser and type
+> localhost:8888/lab?token=intekglobal123
+to open Jupyterlab, and
+> localhot:9000
+to open Kafdrop